 Serendipity Software are constantly making improvements to the software and as such this manual may not contain the latest information.
-Every effort is made to maintain the manual and for the latest version please see check the website.
+Every effort is made to maintain the manual and for the latest version please check the website www.serendipity-software.com.au.
 If you find any errors contained within this manual please detail them in an email to support@serendipity-software.com.au.